rust-lang/rust/src/doc/reference.md

 As you can see, the `vec!` macro allows you to create a `Vec<T>` easily.
 The `vec!` macro is also part of the standard library, rather than the language.

-All in-bounds elements of vectors, arrays, and slices are always initialized, and access to a vector, array, or slice is always bounds-checked.
+All in-bounds elements of arrays, and slices are always initialized, and access to an array or slice is always bounds-checked.

 ### Structure types